Your cold storage facility may look like any other warehouse from the outside—but you know that it is far different on the inside.

 What Are Cold Storage Solutions?

-Now that you understand the challenges and benefits of cold storage organization, let’s examine the best options for your facility.
+Now that you understand the challenges and benefits of cold storage rack organization, let’s examine the best options for your facility.

 Galvanized Steel Pallet Racking

-Also, the denser the storage, the easier it is to keep cool, so narrow aisles are common in cold storage.
+Additionally, the denser the storage, the easier it is to keep cool, so narrow aisles are common in cold storage.
 However, tight spacing can lead to forklift damage.
 Please speak with your Speedrack West consultant about whether the galvanized steel option is right for your warehouse.

 Pallet Flow Rack